Nick Merkley: Playing career

 As an impending restricted free agent with the Devils and with the team unable to qualify in the return to play format, Merkley signed a one-year contract with the Finnish Liiga club Ässät on August 27, 2020, in order to stay in game shape.
 His contract included an NHL-out clause until commencement of the delayed 2020–21 North American season.

 On July 26, 2021, Merkley was traded to the San Jose Sharks in exchange for Christián Jaroš.
 He signed a one-year contract three days later.
 He made his debut for the Sharks on October 30, 2021, in a 2–1 win over the Winnipeg Jets.
 Three days later, he recorded his first point as an assist in a 5–3 victory against the Buffalo Sabres.
 His first goal came on November 4, 2021, in a 3–5 loss to the St. Louis Blues.

 On March 21, 2022, Merkley was traded by the Sharks to the New York Rangers in exchange for Anthony Bitetto at the NHL trade deadline.

 On August 1, 2022, having left the Rangers as a free agent, Merkley agreed to a one-year contract with Belarusian club, HC Dinamo Minsk of the KHL, for the 2022–23 season.

 On July 8, 2024, Merkley signed a two-year contract to play for another KHL team, Avtomobilist Yekaterinburg.

 On 16 August 2025, Merkely continued his career in the KHL, moving to newly rebranded Shanghai Dragons on a one-year contract for the 2025–26 season.
+Merkley contributed with 45 points through 68 regular season games with Shanghai before opting to move on a one-year contract to fellow KHL club, HC Dynamo Moscow, on June 5, 2026.